How to Become a Cyber Security Engineer: Job Details and Necessary Skills

 Cyber security analysts help keep organizations safe from a wide range of online threats.
 They also protect the networking systems that companies depend on.
 These systems may be simple and kept mostly in-house, but they often involve connecting to an external or wide area network (WAN).
+Let’s also not forget virtual systems and networks that allow employees to gain access to company data while working remotely.
 Even though external connections may invite more threats, an element of risk is always there.

 Learn Cyber Security concepts such as hacking, malware, firewalls, worms, phishing, encryption, biometrics, BYOD & more | By Alexander OniExplore Course

 This is where a cybersecurity professional plays a key role.
 Much of their job description involves performing assessments and penetration testing to limit and control the risk of cybercriminals penetrating the network.
 A security professional is also a main element of the overall technology team.
 Specifically, they use security technology to limit threats, which frees up the IT team to focus on creating secure network solutions instead of tracking down security issues.

 Further, a cybersecurity professional is often responsible for engineering trusted systems into secure systems.
 This usually involves a complete review of a company’s networking systems to transition them from trust-based to trustless.
 To accomplish this, the engineer performs a full audit, intrusion analysis, and assessment of employees’ individual access rights.
 On the other hand, if adequate trustless security is already in place, a cybersecurity engineer may focus more on developing and implementing cybersecurity solutions.
 These may fit the existing security architecture or require new hardware and software to protect from cyber attacks.